-Icorms =

-$$\frac{\text{Vout} \times (\text{Vin max} - \text{Vout})}{\sqrt{12} \times \text{Vin max} \times \text{Lo} \times f\text{sw}}$$
+$$Icorms = \frac{Vout \times (Vin max - Vout)}{\sqrt{12} \times Vin max \times Lo \times fsw}$$ (36)

-(36)

-8.2.1.2.4 Catch Diode
+8.2.2.4 Catch Diode

-The TPS54240 requires an external catch diode between the PH pin and GND.
-The selected diode must have a reverse voltage rating equal to or greater than Vinmax.
+The TPS54040 requires an external catch diode between the PH pin and GND.
+The selected diode must have a reverse voltage rating equal to or greater than Vin max.
 The peak current rating of the diode must be greater than the maximum inductor current.
-The diode should also have a low-forward voltage.
-Schottky diodes are typically a good choice for the catch diode due to their low-forward voltage.
+The diode should also have a low forward voltage.
+Schottky diodes are typically a good choice for the catch diode due to their low forward voltage.
 The lower the forward voltage of the diode, the higher the efficiency of the regulator.

-Typically, the higher the voltage and current ratings the diode has, the higher the forward voltage will be.
-Although the design example has an input voltage up to 13.2 V, a diode with a minimum of 60-V reverse voltage is selected.
+Typically, when the voltage and current ratings for the diode are higher, then the forward voltage is higher.
+Since the design example has an input voltage up to 42V, a diode with a minimum of 42V reverse voltage will be selected.

-For the example design, the B360B-13-F Schottky diode is selected for its lower-forward voltage and it comes in a larger package size which has good thermal characteristics over small devices.
-The typical forward voltage of the B360B-13-F is 0.70 volts.
+For the example design, the B160A Schottky diode is selected for its lower forward voltage and it comes in a larger package size which has good thermal characteristics over small devices.
+The typical forward voltage of the B160A is 0.50 volts.

 The diode must also be selected with an appropriate power rating.
 The diode conducts the output current during the off-time of the internal power switch.
 The off-time of the internal switch is a function of the maximum input voltage, the output voltage, and the switching frequency.
 The output current during the off-time is multiplied by the forward voltage of the diode which equals the conduction losses of the diode.
-At higher switch frequencies, the AC losses of the diode need to be taken into account.
-The AC losses of the diode are due to the charging and discharging of the junction capacitance and reverse recovery.
-Equation 37 is used to calculate the total power dissipation, conduction losses plus SC losses, of the diode.
+At higher switch frequencies, the ac losses of the diode need to be taken into account.
+The ac losses of the diode are due to the charging and discharging of the junction capacitance and reverse recovery.
+Equation 37 is used to calculate the total power dissipation, conduction losses plus ac losses, of the diode.